 Was I Fired for Discriminatory Reasons?

-• Breach of contract if an employment contract exists;
+• Breach of contract if the employee has an employment contract

-• Retaliation for reporting illegal activity in the company; and
+• Retaliation for reporting illegal activity in the company

 “Employment discrimination occurs when an employee suffers an adverse employment action because of their membership in a protected class,” says Sonya Smallets, an employment law attorney at Minnis & Smallets in San Francisco, California.
 Learn more about employee rights against discrimination below.

-Both federal and state anti-discrimination laws prohibit employers from firing employees—or taking other adverse employment actions such as demotions—for discriminatory reasons.
+Both state and federal anti-discrimination laws prohibit employers from taking adverse employment actions against workers for discriminatory reasons.
 Leading federal laws include:

-• Title VII of the Civil Rights Acts of 1966 prohibits employment discrimination on the basis of the following protected categories: race, color, religion, sex (including gender, gender identity, pregnancy, childbirth and related medical conditions, and sexual orientation), or national origin;
+• Title VII of the Civil Rights Act of 1964.
+Prohibits discrimination in employment on the basis of the following protected characteristics: Race, color, religion, sex (including gender, gender identity, sexual orientation, pregnancy, and childbirth), or national origin.

-• The Americans with Disabilities Act (ADA) prohibits employment discrimination on the basis of a person’s physical or mental disability;
+• The Americans with Disabilities Act (ADA).
+Prohibits discriminatoin in the workplace on the basis of a person’s physical or mental disability.

-• The Age Discrimination in Employment Act (ADEA) prohibits age discrimination against employees who are 40 or older; and
+• The Age Discrimination in Employment Act (ADEA).
+Prohibits age discrimination against workers who are age 40 or older.

 Protections Against Workplace Harassment